SJ23 Tech Tip F10, (Updated 2024-11-11) Stan Franklin, Ralph Fuchs, Alan Weld, Randy Cook, Robert Hasegawa & Bob Schimmel.

 MAIN STEPS to INSTALL a

-STA-LOK TERMINATION.
+STA-LOK TERMINAL.

 While I used a wee tad too much Sikaflex, it turned out good.
+Its not often that the stud end is shown.
+This screws into the top of a turnbuckle.
+It sure simplifies the rigging assembly.

 Back to Tech Tip F34a